- Aids, Equipment, Wheelchairs

 CLICK HERE to download an Information Sheet about Walk On.

-Each client’s individually tailored rehabilitation program is aimed at developing skills necessary to achieve specific functional goals and comprises of two hour sessions up to three times per week at a Walk On facility.
+Each client’s individually tailored exercise program is aimed at developing skills necessary to achieve specific functional goals and comprises of two hour sessions up to three times per week at a Walk On facility.

 - Strengthening of the core/trunk